Kauai Island Hawaii USA

 Poipu Bed and Breakfast Inn - Kauai

 Travel Planning Tip: There is a seasonal pattern on Kauai.
-During the winter more rainy season (October through April), there is a better chance of sunny days in the south – although we were lucky having glorious weather in the north during January.
-Summer season (May through September) has better chances of sunny weather.
+During the winter more rainy season (October through April), there is a better chance of sunny days in the South Shore – although we were lucky having glorious weather in the north during January.
+Summer season (May through September) has a better chance of sunny weather.
 Big waves can make ocean swimming dangerous.
-Generally, waves are bigger in the North and West during the winter and the South during summer.
-There are many protected beaches where the waves are small providing safe swimming all year.
+Generally, waves in Kauai are bigger in the North and West during the winter and in the South during summer.
+There are many beaches protected by reefs where the waves are small providing safe swimming all year.

 Wonderful Kauai North Shore Attractions